Davidvandijcke/DiSCos/README.md

 quantile functions in a Distributional Synthetic Controls (DiSco) setting, following the method proposed in Gunsilius (2023).

+**warning** This package is currently under developed.
+A first version will be released soon.

 ## Getting Started

 Have a look at the vignette replicating the [empirical